CameronJRAllan/CameronJRAllan.github.io/cv.md

 #### Hydro-Logic Bromyard
 Web Backend Development May 2013
 * Worked with clients to develop a front-end interface for storing and accessing client location details.

 #### QEHC Academy Bromyard
 Server Backend Maintenance and Administration June 2013
 * Spent several weeks working alongside IT staff to re-fit new classrooms with back-end equipment.

-### Other Work
-#### Wat Hangdong School for Monks Hang Dong, Thailand
-English Teacher February 2015 - May 2015
-* Teaching and leading the English department of a school for novice monks.
-Responsible for over 70 students ranging in age and ability.
-I also taught a seperate class to the other teachers at the school.

 ### Leadership
 #### Faculty Board
-Kilburn Volunteers Group January 2017 - Present
+Kilburn Volunteers Group January 2017 - October 2017
 * I run, alongside a research associate at the university, a volunteer group with outreach links to the community, aiming to improve computer literacy for those at risk of homelessness, or part of vulnerable groups in society.
-The Mustard Tree April 2016 - Present
+The Mustard Tree April 2016 - October 2017
 * I spend 1 day a week teaching an IT class in the Northern Quarter of Manchester.
 University of Manchester September 2015 - 2017
 * Representing my department as part of the greater University faculty board.